 Student Groups of Color

-Evergreen's student organizations, coordinated by students of color for students of color, are valuable sources of cultural enrichment, personal growth, lasting friendships and solidarity.
+Evergreen's student groups of color are valuable sources of cultural enrichment, personal growth, lasting friendships and solidarity.

-These organizations produce cross-cultural events, bring speakers, films and entertainment to the community, sponsor conferences, and play an integral role in promoting the college's goals of enhancing cultural diversity and student empowerment.
+These organizations produce events, bring speakers, films and entertainment to campus, sponsor conferences, and play an integral role in promoting the college's goals of ensuring equity and student empowerment.

 Hui o Pasifika